joegasparich/SPO-powershell-library/README.md

 # SPO-powershell-library

-A library to make SharePoint scripting easeir
+A library to make SharePoint scripting easier